wiklundm/arcticsleddogclub/README.md

 Css warning: Importent statement - do not load in parallel @import google fonts.
 Solution: after reading all I could find on stack and talking to my mentor we decided to ignore the issue since it did not made any real problem.

+**Issue**
+The Youtube video container made the page wider and the page could be scrolled a few px to both left and right.
+Solution:

 # Deployment

 To make my project viewable to others.